dschep/serverless-pushover/README.md

    ```shell
    PUSHOVER_USER_KEY=<USER> PUSHOVER_APP_KEY=<APP> serverless deploy
    ```
-1. Use the URL for your endpoint from the deploy output in a webhook notification configuration on [dashboard.serverless.com](https://dashboard.serverless.com)
+1. Run `sls info -v` and copy the ARN of the SnsTopicArn stack output and paste it into the configuration on [dashboard.serverless.com](https://dashboard.serverless.com)